Activities at our home

 Our home is always full of life, and we can thank our wonderful Activities Coordinators for this.
 Dedication to creating a unique and interesting activities programme is what sets us apart from other homes.
 We always take into consideration that some people would prefer to pursue their own interests, which is why our team strive to incorporative activities that cater to a wide range of tastes and hobbies.
 Our trips out are always fun and exciting as well, and residents are guaranteed to return with stories to tell their loved ones!

 Divisional Dementia Care Champion

 Congratulations to Rebecca Sutherland, who has been named as a Divisional Winner in the 2020 Barchester Care Awards.
-Rebecca is a finalist in the Dementia Care Champion category and has been invited to attend an awards ceremony on 8th October, where she will find out if she has won overall.
+Rebecca is a finalist in the Dementia Care Champion category and has been invited to attend a virtual awards ceremony on 8th October, where she will find out if she has won overall.

 Resident Recognised for Community Service

 Don, Resident at Pentland View recently went out collecting for the Poppy Appeal at the homes local Tesco’s.
 Don joined the RAF volunteer reserve when he was 17 having enjoyed an interest in flying from a very early age and with a fascination of how things could stay in the air.
 Don was called up for service on September 10th 1939 and qualified as a pilot in 1940.

 He served in the 235 Squadron, the 57 Squadron and the 7 Squadron where the first 4 engine heavy bomber, the Short Stirling flew from.
 He spent 8-months in hospital after being wounded in 1941 before he returned as a navigator to Bomber Command.
 Don was demobilised on September 17th 1946 and was recently awarded the British Empire Medal for services to the community.